 - If it’s bedtime and you’re not tired, try doing something relaxing until you feel tired.
 Avoid anything with screens, like computers, phones, or the TV.

 As a Primary Care Physician, disease prevention is one of my top priorities.
 As you can see, there are a variety of things to consider when it comes to your immune system.

 The immune system plays a huge role in keeping your body healthy and functional – during flu seasons and all year round.
-Ensuring you have healthy eating habits that include the right immune-boosting vitamins, getting the right amount of exercise, reducing stress, and sleeping well can help keep your immune system on the right track.
+Ensuring you have healthy eating habits that improve your gut health, getting the right amount of exercise, reducing stress, and sleeping well can help keep your immune system on the right track.